EstherSHI-517/yirushi.github.io/_pages/about-my-research.md

 - Collected Data, Revised Literature Review, Edited Codebook
 - The study focused on 30 social robots (15 male and 15 female) from three platforms: Xingye, Doubao, and Character AI.
 Data was collected through 8 open-ended questions and 11 closed-ended questions.
 The open-ended responses were analyzed using word frequency analysis, while the closed-ended responses were manually coded to explore the expression of gender stereotypes and the differences observed across different platforms and between male and female robots.

-## News value negotiation among multiple actors in data journalism production
+## News value negotiation among multiple actors in data journalism production
 - Leader, Participant
 - Advisor: Professor Hongtao Li (Ph.D. in City University Of Hong Kong)
 - Responsible for paper writing and in-depth interview, Collaborated with other 2 participants.